upryzing/clerotri/docs/dev/building.md

 -- grrant all privileges on the database to the user:
 GRANT ALL PRIVILEGES ON DATABASE clerotri_analytics TO clerotri;

--- switch to the databse:
+-- switch to the database:
 \c clerotri_analytics

 -- grant all privileges on the public schema too: